almvfaa/almacn-de-vveres/blueprint.md

 ## Overview

-This project is a simple web application that demonstrates modern web development techniques.
+This project is a simple web application that demonstrates modern web development techniques and Firebase integration.

 ## Project Details